decentralized-identity/faq/docs/spec.md

 reports, that kind of thing.
-Even after all that is squared away and packaged up to adequately prepare regulators to do their work, they in turn take their own time to harmonize many different specialists and stakeholders, before they can present somethign to politicians, who have their own games to play and interests to align.
+Even after all that is squared away and packaged up to adequately prepare regulators to do their work, they in turn take their own time to harmonize many different specialists and stakeholders, before they can present something to politicians, who have their own games to play and interests to align.
 All the market forces in the world, perfectly aligned, can only speed these processes up so much.